xmtp/XIPs/XIPs/xip-5-message-content-types.md

 Type ID identifies particular type of content that can be handled by a specific implementation of its encoding/decoding rules.
 Content type version allows future evolution of the content type definition.

-Type version is captured in the common major.minor form intended to convey the associated semantics that versions differing in the minor version only MUST be backward compatible, i.e. a client supporting an earlier version MUST be able to adequately present content with later version.
+Type version is captured in the common major.minor form intended to convey the associated semantics that versions differing in the minor version only MUST be backward compatible, i.e. a client supporting an earlier version MUST be able to adequately present content with the later version.
 Content type authority MUST manage the evolution of content type in a manner that respects this constraint.

 For human communication only we are also proposing an alternative representation of an ID in the form of a string with the following structure `authority/type[:major.minor]`.
 For the plain text type identifier proposed below that translates to `xmtp.org/text` or `xmtp.org/text:1.0`.
 This representation MUST NOT be used at the protocol level, only the binary representation is allowed.
 Clients MUST NOT be expected to parse this string.